• Skip to main content

 Carl von Linde and two others founded Linde Material Handling as Güldner-Motoren-Gesellschaft in Munich in 1904 and moved to Aschaffenburg three years later.

 The company is the largest electric forklift manufacturer globally and the market leader of forklifts in Europe.
-It ranks among the world’s top manufacturers of lift trucks and warehouse trucks.
+It ranks among the world’s top forklift manufacturers.

 Linde’s Lift Truck Coop. in Summerville is a major forklift manufacturer in South Carolina producing forklifts designed for the U.S. market.